150 Random Facts So Interesting You’ll Say, “OMG!”

 Newborns Don’t Have Kneecaps

-Parents, don’t pull out your knee pads yet.
-This widely known belief is only a half truth, as babies actually technically do have kneecaps when they are born.
+This belief is only a half truth, as babies actually technically do have kneecaps when they are born.
 Those knees just aren’t hardened yet, and remain soft cartilage throughout their childhood until they eventually turn into bone.
-So, while it may seem like a risk, your little ball of joy will be absolutely fine as long as they aren’t swinging from trees or anything.

 In Germany, People Help Toads Cross the Road